chriscodes-io/chriscodes-io/README.md

 Getting Started:

-If you're interested in viewing my portfolio, simply head over to https://username.github.io (replace username with my actual GitHub username).
+If you're interested in viewing my portfolio, simply head over to https://chriscodes-io.github.io

 Need Help or Have Questions?